Top Tools To Help Spark A Career Conversation With Your Teen

 There is a Better Way:

-Throughout childhood and adolecence, there are many ways in which families can begin to explore what it means to form a career identity.
+Throughout childhood and adolescence, there are many ways in which families can begin to explore what it means to form a career identity.
 Here are a few key ways in which parents can set their children up for success in that type of introspection.

 A critical role for parents of middle school and high school students is to :